April 10 - 12, 2022 ◦ Baton Rouge, Louisiana

 As a state CASA organization, we strive to continuously raise the visibility of the statewide CASA network and the children we serve at the state capitol.
 One of the best methods for doing so is by hosting a Legislative Advocacy Day at the State Capitol during the legislative session.
 Legislative advocacy is about making your voice heard!
 State legislators are much more likely to listen and take action on legislation or funding if they hear from their constituents.
 They want to know what matters and to serve the interests of the voters in their district/state.

-This year's CASA Capitol Day is being held in conjunction with the 2022 CASA Conference.
+This year's CASA Capitol Day is being held in conjunction with the 2023 CASA Conference.
 Attendees will receive support in preparing in advance for the Capitol Day.
-Also, the morning of Capitol Day, conference
+Also, during registration, conference

-Capitol Day highlights will include advocacy training, meeting with legislators, attending committee meetings, and CASA recognition in the House and Senate Chambers.
+Capitol Day highlights will include advocating in the Rotunda, meeting with legislators, attending committee meetings, and CASA recognition in the House and Senate Chambers.

 Venue & Lodging